 Pupils work towards the Early Learning Goals of the Early Years Foundation Stage with the intentions of being ready to move onto the National Curriculum Programmes of Study at the start of Year 1.
 Throughout this period and beyond children are still developing their phonic knowledge and their fluency in reading through structured teaching of daily phonics.

 Children with SEND

-We take pride in providing a highly inclusive environment, where learners of all abilities can demonstrate high levels of enjoyment in their education and many make good progress in their learning.
+We take pride in providing a highly inclusive environment, where learners of all abilities can demonstrate high levels of enjoyment in their education and make good progress in their learning.
 Children at all levels of ability are helped to achieve their potential.
 Through pupil progress analysis, those who learn rapidly are challenged and supported with tasks that provide opportunities to develop mastery.
-Those children who are presented with a barrier or are slower graspers are provided with targeted support through modified activities and additional interventions in order to embed skills.
+Those children who are presented with a barrier are provided with targeted support through modified activities and additional interventions in order to embed skills.
 They may also be supported through an Individual Provision Map with additional support depending on their specific additional needs.

 Where necessary a differentiated curriculum or additional support is fully planned to take into account individual needs.
 Continuous provision is adapted to ensure children can access all activities at their own level.
 In EYFS, this could mean that a child: